MDMC.trajectory_analysis package

 MDMC.trajectory_analysis.trajectory module

-Module for Configuration and related classes
+Module for Configuration and related classes.

 class MDMC.trajectory_analysis.trajectory.AtomCollection[source]